JooyeunSeo/JooyeunSeo.github.io/_posts/Coding-test/Leetcode-Easy/2025-01-10-(28)find-the-index-of-the-first-occurrence-in-a-string.md

 ---
-excerpt: "'LeetCode-Find the Index of the First Occurrence in a String' 풀이 정리"
+excerpt: "'LeetCode: Find the Index of the First Occurrence in a String' 풀이 정리"
 title: "\028.
 Find the Index of the First Occurrence in a String"
 header:
   teaser: "https://assets.leetcode.com/static_assets/public/images/LeetCode_Sharing.png"